inloco/incognia-node/README.md

 ## Migration to v6

-The v6 has brought many changes to the `IncogniaApi` interface, transforming the previous instance methods into static methods.
+The v6 changed the `IncogniaApi` interface, transforming the previous instance methods into static methods.

-When migrating to v6, it'll be necessary to adjust the `IncogniaApi` usage as follows.
+When migrating to v6, adjust the `IncogniaApi` usage as follows.

 ### Initialization